d48/character-generator/README.md

 ```

 1. Open webpage on localhost:3000
-2. Click on "Generatre Character" button to see output
+2. Click on "Generate Character" button to see output

 # Roadmap